learn-co-curriculum/react-hooks-jsx/README.md

 is a syntax extension of JavaScript that creates a very special and extremely productive marriage between HTML and JS.

-With JSX, we can write React components in an efficient and expressive manner.
-Ultimately, JSX looks a lot like the end result we see in the browser (i.e.
-HTML), and is _much_ faster to write, especially when incorporating a lot of JavaScript and dynamic content.
+With JSX, we can create DOM elements in JavaScript in an efficient and expressive manner.
+Ultimately, JSX looks a lot like the end result we see in the browser (i.e. HTML), and is _much_ faster to write, especially when incorporating a lot of JavaScript and dynamic content.

 ![Using JSX](https://media.giphy.com/media/l4HnT4tZzUozNFx4s/giphy.gif)